are you accepting custom orders or will you remake pairs?

 how do i get a pair of earrings from you?

-a: right now i am posting work to my instagram and selling it through my website. sometimes there is a mad dash to get pieces! i am thinking through how to make this more fair and accessible, but at the moment this is just the way it is.
+a: right now i am posting work to my instagram and selling it through my website. sometimes there is a mad dash to get pieces! i am thinking through how to make this more fair and accessible, but at the moment this is just the way it is. pls follow my instagram to get notified of sale dates and set your alarms if you're interested in purchasing a pair!

 can non indigenous people wear your earrings?